Information you supply

 If you visited the UWE website by following a Google Adwords link, Google will have set a cookie to confirm that you have used their service.
 The UWE website will support confirmation that the Adword has been used.

 Please be aware that information you share via e-mail, discussion forums, or web pages could be distributed or used in ways you did not intend.
 For example, if you disclose your mobile phone number in an online discussion board, another user could copy that phone number and distribute it to others outside the discussion board without your permission.
 Similarly, if you use a discussion forum to relate a personal experience to fellow staff or students expecting it to remain confidential, it could be copied and distributed to others outside your intended audience.
-Therefore, please exercise caution in sharing via web pages information you would not wish to be made public.
+Please exercise caution in sharing via web pages information you would not wish to be made public.

 Users under 16